 And then there’s the rest.
 Bolaño’s publication history in Spanish is complex (several early books weren’t published until close to his death), and the order of translation into English so staggered, that it’s difficult to reconstruct the career from publication dates.
 The last three years alone have given English readers Monsieur Pain, a fictionalization of the death of Peruvian poet César Vallejo first published under another name in 1993; Antwerp, an experimental prose-poem that Bolaño wrote in 1980 but refrained from publishing until 2002; and The Third Reich, a novel with German characters and a Costa Brava setting found among his papers and published in Spanish in 2010—not to mention three story collections and two books of poetry.
-But the tangled bibliography is less of an obstacle to comprehension that it at first appears.
+But the tangled bibliography is less of an obstacle to comprehension than it at first appears.
 Bolaño’s work radiates a sense of having come into the world entire: if other artists have juvenilia and mature work, blue periods, major phases, late style, Bolaño’s fiction is more an expanse to inhabit than a career to read through.
-“To understand one [of my books] you have to read all the others too, because they all refer to one another,” he told an interviewer.
-He thought this fact would doom him to a small readership.
+“To understand one [of my books] you have to read all the others too, because they all refer to one another,” he told an interviewer.1 He thought this fact would doom him to a small readership.
 He was, of course, wrong about that; plenty of people are eager to explore el territorio bolañano, even as it expands through posthumous publication.

 The Bolaño bibliography in English has almost caught up to the Spanish one: there are now only three published novels that remain unavailable in English.
 They span his career as a fiction writer.
 But it is in keeping with the strangeness of his work, in which every part feels contemporaneous with every other, that all three are animated by his characteristic subject matter: the intersection of crime, literature, political suffering, and sex.
 Read together, they give an extraordinary sense of the single-mindedness of his vocation.